-- 1. Private Roads have a minimum right-of way width of 9.0 metres with a minimum paved surface width of 6.0 metres. - 2.
-Provide a minimum 1.5 metre landscaped utility corridor on either side of the Private Road. - 3.
-Sidewalks are required on at least one side of a Private Road, and may be located within the utility corridor. - 4.
-Consider the use of permeable materials in areas where sufficient drainage exists.
+- 1. Private Roads generally have a right-of-way width of 9.0 metres with a minimum paved surface width of 6.0 metres. - Provide a minimum 1.5 metre landscaped utility corridor on either side of the Private Road. - Sidewalks are required on at least one side of a Private Road, and may be located within the utility corridor. - Consider the use of permeable or porous materials in areas where sufficient drainage exists.